gwijthoff/CDH507/content/schedule.md

 <span class="headlinks">Afternoon<span>

-**1:00 – 2:00** ¦ Peter Ramadge, Gordon Y.S.
-Wu Professor of Engineering and Director of the [Center for Statistics and Machine Learning](https://csml.princeton.edu/). *Presentation on the data science ecosystem at Princeton.*
+<span class="color">1:00 – 2:00</span> ¦ **Peter Ramadge, Gordon Y.S.
+Wu Professor of Engineering and Director of the [Center for Statistics and Machine Learning](https://csml.princeton.edu/).**

+Presentation on the data science ecosystem at Princeton.

-**2:00 – 2:30** ¦ Marina Rustow, Khedouri A. Zilkha Professor of Jewish Civilization in the Near East. *Presentation on Handwritten Text Recognition for the [Princeton Geniza Project](https://geniza.princeton.edu/en/) (HTR4PGP), supported by a seed grant from the [Center for Statistics and Machine Learning](https://csml.princeton.edu/news/eight-research-projects-receive-datax-funding#:-:text=htr4pgp).*
+<span class="color">2:00 – 2:30</span> ¦ **Marina Rustow, Khedouri A. Zilkha Professor of Jewish Civilization in the Near East.**

+Presentation on Handwritten Text Recognition for the [Princeton Geniza Project](https://geniza.princeton.edu/en/) (HTR4PGP), supported by a seed grant from the [Center for Statistics and Machine Learning](https://csml.princeton.edu/news/eight-research-projects-receive-datax-funding#:-:text=htr4pgp).

 <span class="headlinks">Required Pre-Readings</span>